HARRISON LAKE & PEAK 7292' Trial # 217 & 6

 Hike to Harrison's summit

-From Harrison Lake, look to the NNE for a faint climbers trail heading up and under Harrison Peak's east face.
+From Harrison Lake, look to the NNE for a faint climbers trail heading up towards and under Harrison Peak's east face.
 This trail is easy to follow until you are directly under the peak’s massive east wall.
 Stay next to the face as you scramble up to the saddle on the NE of the summit.
 The last 20 vertical feet is more difficult but doable.
 If you feel uncomfortable with this approach, continue north into the forest, and go up from there.

 After spending some time on the summit, walk north on the summit ridge, stopping to take in the view of the massive Harrison Peak overhang.

-To descend, you can follow your route up, down, or you can head due east down thru the woods to Trail #6, that skirts the entire east and south east side of the peak.
+To descend, you can follow your route up, and go down, or you can head due east down thru the woods to Trail #6, that skirts the entire east and south east side of the peak.
 At Trail #6, turn right (SW) to the Harrison Lake Trail #217

-From Harrison Lake, look to the NNE for a faint climbers trail heading up and under Harrison Peak's east face.
+From Harrison Lake, look to the NNE for a faint climbers trail heading up towards and under Harrison Peak's east face.
 This trail is easy to follow until you are directly under the peak’s massive east wall.
 Stay next to the face as you scramble up to the saddle on the NE of the summit.
 The last 20 vertical feet is more difficult but doable.
 If you feel uncomfortable with this approach, continue north into the forest, and go up from there.

 After spending some time on the summit, walk north on the summit ridge, stopping to take in the view of the massive Harrison Peak overhang.

-To descend, you can follow your route up, down, or you can head due east down thru the woods to Trail #6, that skirts the entire east and south east side of the peak.
+To descend, you can follow your route up, and go down, or you can head due east down thru the woods to Trail #6, that skirts the entire east and south east side of the peak.
 At Trail #6, turn right (SW) to the Harrison Lake Trail #217

 OPTION #2:

 Along Trail #217 from the Harrison Lake trailhead, look for an obscure trail to the NE at about 2.25 miles.
 Look for a sign denoting Trail #6, at a sharp right turn.
 Turn right (NE) onto Trail #6 for about a mile + and head up hill towards the peak.
 It’s about a .75 of a mile to the summit block.
 Look for some rock slabs to scramble over to achieve the summit block.
 The summit is on your left (SW), and is dramatically overhung.
 PLEASE USE EXTREME CAUTION WHILE ON THE SUMMIT.
-After spending some time on the summit, wander north to find a great lunch spot.
+After spending some time on the summit, wonder north to find a great lunch spot.
 After lunch, continue north along the ridge top.
-Soon you will come to its north end, where there are spectacular views of the Two Mouth Lakes Basin.
+Soon you will come to its north end, where there are spectacular views of the Two Mouth Lakes Basin, and Myrtle's Turtle dome.

 Come back towards the summit about half way, and turn left, (east, down hill) to Trail #6.
-You can’t miss trail 6, it skirts the entire east flank of Harrison Peak in about a mile.
+You can’t miss Trail 6, it skirts the entire east flank of Harrison Peak in about a mile.

 Trail #6 comes south from the Myrtle Creek basin.

 Come back towards the summit about half way, and turn left, (east, down hill) to Trail #6.
-You can’t miss trail 6, it skirts the entire east flank of Harrison Peak in about a mile.
+You can’t miss Trail 6, it skirts the entire east flank of Harrison Peak in about a mile.

 Trail #6 comes south from the Myrtle Creek basin.